SIF guidance portal

 Support, questions, and comments

-If you have any comments on how we can improve the user experience or any questions about SIF we would very much like to hear from you.
+If you have any suggestions for improvements or questions about SIF, we would very much like to hear from you.

-This applies to support as well, if you've come across something that doesn't work the way we've described.
-To help you as effectively as possible, please include information about the operating system and browser you're using in your query.
+This applies to support as well, if a SIF functionality doesn't work as described.
+To help you as effectively as possible, please include information about your operating system and browser in your query.
 If in doubt as to which operating system and browser you're using, you can check it by going to www.whatismybrowser.com or detectmybrowser.com.
-Send us the line under “Your web browser is:”, or in detectmybrowser, the line which begins “You're using”.
+Send us the line under “Your web browser is:”, or the line which begins “You're using”.

 Screen shots are very useful here too, because they let us see exactly what you're seeing.